Are 3-, 4-, or 5-Blade Ceiling Fans Better?

 5-blade (and above) fans: Prioritize aesthetics and quiet operation at very low speeds.
 The extra blades increase resistance and require a more powerful motor to reach speeds comparable to 3-blade fans.
 This results in lower peak air volume and more energy consumption to achieve the same "breeze" effect.

-These differences are most noticeable in small to medium sized rooms using standard size ceiling fans and running at higher RPMs.
+These differences are most noticeable in small to medium-sized rooms using standard-sized ceiling fans and running at higher RPMs.
 But when we scale up dramatically to 7 to 24 feet in diameter and spinning at speeds as low as 56 to 150 RPM, the rules change completely.
 Welcome to the world of HVLS fan technology.

 3. Engineering Excellence Over Simple Blade Count: Leading HVLS manufacturers focus on complex blade design features that have a far greater impact than simply adding blades: